Lemon Shark: Nature’s “Yellow” Coastal Predator

 Lemon Shark Habitat

-The preferred environment of lemon sharks consists of shallow coastal waters, which include coral reefs, mangroves, bays, estuaries, and occasionally lagoons near the shore.
-The species exists in the Atlantic Ocean from New Jersey to Brazil, the Gulf of Mexico, the Caribbean regions, and parts of the Eastern Pacific waters.
+The preferred environment of lemon sharks is shallow coastal waters, including coral reefs, mangroves, bays, estuaries, and occasionally lagoons near the shore.
+The species occurs in the Atlantic Ocean from New Jersey to Brazil, in the Gulf of Mexico, in the Caribbean, and in parts of the Eastern Pacific.
 The sharks occasionally move into estuarine areas, but they only reach slightly brackish water regions before returning to saltwater.

 Diet of Lemon Sharks